vkristoll/cloud-masking-ANNs/README.md

 It can be accessed in: https://doi.org/10.1080/01431161.2020.1714776

-If you cannot access the paper please contact me at: vkristoll@central.ntua.gr
+If you cannot access the paper please contact me at: vkristoll@central.ntua.gr.
+Alternatively, the preprint can be downloaded from my personal website: http://users.ntua.gr/vkristoll/assets/manuscript_cloud_masking_revised_technical_V2preprint.pdf